Ancient China in Context

 This is the only account of early Chinese thought which presents it against the background of the momentous changes taking place in the early Chinese state, and the only account of the early Chinese state which follows its development, by correctly dated documents, from its beginnings in the palace states of Spring and Autumn to the economically sophisticated bureaucracies of late Warring States times.
 In this larger context, the insights of the philosophers remain, but their failure to influence events is also noted.
 The fun of the Jwangdz is transmitted, but along with its underlying pain.
 The achievements of the Chinese Imperial formation process are duly registered, but so is their human cost.
 Special attention is given to the contribution of non-Chinese peoples to the eventual Chinese civilization.

-Those wishing to follow a major philosophy in more detail through the Warring States centuries may consult several forthcoming works in this series, among them Confucius (as his image changed during the later evolution of Confucianism, Master Sun (for the military power of the state in its earliest Warring States form), No More War (for an overview of the counterpart antiwar philosophy, which is that of the influential Micians), and, in Dau/Dv Jing, the first and most influential form of philosophical Dauism.
-Volumes including key selections from Mencius and Jwangdz will be available in future years.
+Those wishing to follow a major philosophy in more detail through the Warring States centuries may consult several forthcoming works in this series, among them Confucius (as his image changed during the later evolution of Confucianism), The Arts of War (for the military sophistication of the state in its Warring States form), Waging Peace (for an overview of the counterpart antiwar philosophy, which is that of the influential Micians), and, in Quiet Ways, the first and most influential form of philosophical Dauism.
+A companion volume will show how the thinking of the humanistic and populist Mencius successor schools became more shrill, and also more discouraged, as the tide of cultural evolution turned against them..

 E BRUCE BROOKS is Research Professor of Chinese, and A TAEKO BROOKS is Research Associate, at the University of Massachusetts at Amherst.